St James' Exclusive Private Walking Tour

 An outdoor tour which follows in the footsteps of the Royals!

-As we wander along Jermyn Street (yes, it was named after Henry!), we'll wander past shops set up to provide the gentlemen with everything they could possibly want.
+St James' is home to some of the most exclusive shops in town and the much coveted Royal Warrants, recently granted by King Charles III, are proudly on display outside some of them.
+As we wander along Jermyn Street (yes, it was named after Henry!), we pass shops set up to provide the gentlemen with everything they could possibly want.
 Some of them began life as market stalls over 300 years ago but how they have changed since then!
 The wonderful Paxton & Whitfield is a good example; a cheese emporium like no other - with close to 100 artisan cheeses on display, it is a shop not to be missed.
 And then there's Floris, originally set up as a barbers shop, but now selling the most exquisite perfumes including James Bond's favourite fragrance and a perfume made to celebrate the late Queen's platinum jubilee.

 The meeting place for St James' private walking tours is under the Colonnade of the Ritz Hotel, Piccadilly next to Green Park underground station.
+This is the starting point for many tours in London so it can get busy; I will meet you about halfway along the Colonnade under the sign attached to the wall which reads: 'Ritz Club'.

 St James' Palace and park